Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Oracles on multi-represented spaces

 Conversely, let $e$ be an $r$-morphism from $j$ to $k$.
 Then, for any $p\in\Omega$ and ${\tt x}\in\tpbf{N}$, ${\tt x}\in j(p)$ implies $e\ast {\tt x}\in k(p)$.
 By definition, this means that if $U_j({\tt x}\mid p)\downarrow=p$ implies $U_k(e\ast{\tt x}\mid p)\downarrow=p$.
 In particular, by setting $p=U_j({\tt x}\mid p)$, we get $U_k(e\ast {\tt x}\mid p)\subseteq U_j({\tt x}\mid p)$.
 This means that $e$ is an $m$-morphism from $U_j$ to $U_k$. \end{proof}

 \begin{cor} The extended $m$-degrees (i.e., the $m$-degrees of predicates on multi-represented spaces) and the $r$-degrees of operations on $\Omega$ are isomorphic.

 \end{cor}

 Combining the results of this section and Section \ref{sec:universal-bimap}, various degree notions can be characterized using operations on truth values.
-As we have seen that monotone operations on $\Omega$ correspond to computably transparent m.m.~maps, which correspond to extended Weihrauch degrees, we get the following:
+As we have seen that monotone operations on $\Omega$ correspond to computably transparent extended predicates (Proposition \ref{prop:transform-equ-bimap} and Theorem \ref{thm:modality-to-oracle-various-preserve-bimap}), which correspond to extended Weihrauch degrees (Corollary \ref{prop:computably-transparent-many-one-eWeih}), we get the following:

 \begin{cor} The Heyting algebra of the Weihrauch degrees on multi-represented spaces is isomorphic to the $r$-degrees of monotone operations on $\Omega$.

 \end{cor}